We look beyond the stereotypes of cheese, chocolate, and mountains to give you a true insight into what life in Switzerland is really like.

 Food and drink in Switzerland

-Switzerland has a robust tradition of agriculture, and because of this, Swiss cuisine heavily favors fresh, seasonal produce.
-Meat is popular, of course, and Switzerland boasts some of the most expensive in the world.
+Switzerland has a robust tradition of agriculture, and because of this, Swiss cuisine heavily favors fresh seasonal produce.
+Meat is also popular and Switzerland boasts some of the most expensive in the world.
 If you get the chance, try the OMA barbecued Bratwurst in St. Gallen, or the heaping Berner Platte which includes everything from pork chops to pigs ears.
 Seafood is also popular and many Swiss dishes incorporate whitefish, perch, pike, and trout.
 Seasonal fruits and vegetables are widely available too, so you can expect to feast on white asparagus in spring, pumpkins in autumn, and berries in summer.

 The country also has robust beer and wine industries which are certainly worth exploring.
 The most popular Swiss beers are Calanda Lager and Hopfenperle, but brews from the country’s French-speaking regions are often made in a heavy Belgian style.
 The Swiss also enjoy their own sodas such as Passaia, a popular passion fruit drink, and Appenzell Flauder, a fruity blend made with elderberries and lemon balm.